tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 ## Where next?

 You can view a completed version of this sample app in the [sim-card-auth-android repo](https://github.com/tru-ID/sim-card-auth-android) on GitHub.
-This completed version adds code to validate the phone number format with `libphonenumber`, and shows Internet Connectivity settings dialog prior to Login.

-**TODO: does it only show Internet Connectivity settings if mobile data is disabled?**

 ### Programmatically reading the device Phone Number, if you wish to leave the phone number input as part of app's responsibility